 A bill supporters say could expand the practice was passed last year by the Republican-controlled state Legislature but vetoed by Democratic Gov. Tony Evers, who cited inadequate discrimination protections for patients.
 The bill, which would make it clear the arrangements aren’t subject to state insurance regulations, was opposed by the Wisconsin Association of Health Plans, which in the Madison area represents Dean Health Plan, Quartz, WEA Trust and Group Health Cooperative of South Central Wisconsin.

-Despite the measure not being enacted in Wisconsin and the predominance of provider-owned HMOs and large doctor groups in the Madison market, more doctors are hanging out their shingles for direct primary care.
+Despite the measure not being enacted in Wisconsin and the predominance of provider-owned HMOs and large doctor groups in the Madison market, more doctors are hanging out their direct primary care shingles.

 Fewer patients, more time

 Dr. Wendy Molaska opened such a practice in Fitchburg in May after working in recent years at UW Health clinics and the hospice provider Agrace.
 She was responsible for more than 2,000 patients at UW, even while working part-time, meaning it took months for some patients to get an appointment with her, she said.

 At both workplaces, she said she grew tired of insurers changing which drugs they covered, a lack of transparent prices and cumbersome coding and billing.

 “I kept banging my head against the wall and not getting anywhere,” said Molaska, president-elect of the Wisconsin Medical Society, whose practice is called Dedicated Family Care.

 Most direct primary care doctors care for about 500 to 700 patients, making it easier to get patients in quickly, provide half-hour or hour-long appointments and address urgent needs after hours, Molaska said.